 Video: Closer to Truth - Interview w/Gregory Chaitin

 Every blooming tree, every burning star, a tiny bacterium, each fleeting thought in our mind, each gurgling waterfall, and even such complicated human emotions like love, all is but information processed in certain complex ways within a tangled web of primal Yes/Nos woven together.
 If the theory of Digital Physics holds up, energy, gravity, motion, dark energy, dark matter, and antimatter can all be explained by complex programs of 0/1 decisions.
 Bits can be seen as a digital version of the “atoms” of classical Greece: the ontological primitive.
 But these new digital atoms are the basis not only of matter, as the Greeks thought, but of energy, motion, life, and mind.

-Video: Ecstadelic Media - Love: The Glue That Holds the Universe Together
+Video: Love: The Glue That Holds the Universe Together - Ecstadelic Media (cc)

 Life is a numbers game derived from the cosmic binary code!
 Your reality is digital.

 P.S.
-This article is adapted from my newly-released book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" available now on Amazon, from Barnes & Noble, and directly from this website.
+This article is adapted from my newly-released book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" available now on Amazon, Audible, from Barnes & Noble, and directly from EcstadelicNET webstore.

 *Image Credit: NASA/Ecstadelic Media